Table of Contents

 We Will Fight for Your Child’s Best Interests

-The Passaic County juvenile defense attorneys at the Law Offices of John F. Marshall draw on more than 100 years of combined experience when representing all our clients, especially the younger ones.
+The Passaic County juvenile defense attorneys at the Law Offices of Jonathan F. Marshall draw on more than 100 years of combined experience when representing all our clients, especially the younger ones.
 We have represented children and teenagers accused of various offenses, such as:

 - Thefts, such as shoplifting, auto theft, burglary, robbery, and vandalism